Godot-Languages-Support/godot-lang-support/README.md

    Feature complete, hot reloadable implementation of Nim.

 1. ### [Orchestrator](https://github.com/CraterCrash/godot-orchestrator)  👥 🧬 🔧
-   Orchestrator can be considered as a visual scripting language with advanced macro support, to provide high level abstractions.
-It provides rich API support, is implemented in C++ and compiles to native code.
+   Orchestrator is a visual scripting language with advanced macro support to provide high-level abstractions.
+   It provides rich API support, is implemented in C++, and compiles to native code.

 1. ### [Rust](https://github.com/godot-rust/gdext) 👥 🔌 🔧
    You can find the project homepage [here.](https://godot-rust.github.io/)

 1. ### [Swift](https://github.com/migueldeicaza/SwiftGodot)  👥 🔌 🔧
-   Very well supported implementation by Miguel Deicaza.
+   Very well-supported implementation by Miguel Deicaza.

 ## 🥉 Has Potential
-   In active development, comparable to being in beta stage.
+   In active development, comparable to being in the beta stage.

 1. ### [Go 1](https://github.com/godot-go/godot-go/) 👥 🔌 🔧
    Go bindings to GDExtension.